jamesloper/blog/_posts/2020-02-25-mongodb-ssl-setup.md

 ---
-layout: post
+layout: "post"
 title: "How to setup MongoDB with SSL"
 categories: mongo, ssl, it
 ---

 <img src="/assets/mongodb-ssl.png" alt="MongoDB SSL" class="banner"/>

 Hosted MongoDB solutions typically include an SSL certificate, so when you are rolling your own, you'll want to set up SSL.
 Hosted databases aren't for everyone, fortunately security is just one tutorial away.

 <!--more-->

 In this example, the primary is already set up on `db.example.com`, so that is the domain this tutorial will use to demonstrate the certificate renewal process.

 LetsEncrypt requires your server to respond to a challenge in order to fulfill a certificate request, so we'll need a web server to answer their challenge.

 ``` bash
 sudo add-apt-repository ppa:nginx/stable